Motion to Approve

-For an area such as the north-east with high levels of unemployment, enhancing the availability of adult education is an important objective.
-The more our residents acquire skills and education, the greater will be their confidence and that of employers in the region or contemplating investing in it.
+For an area such as the north-east, with high levels of unemployment, enhancing the availability of adult education is an important objective.
+The more our residents acquire skills and education, the greater will be their confidence and that of employers in the region or those contemplating investing in it.

 It is a matter of regret that this order is confined to the three North of Tyne authorities, given in particular the proximity of Gateshead and South Tyneside—that is not a choice of government; it is unfortunately a factor in the local government world of the north-east.
 Ideally, the authority should include the whole north-east region, sharing as it does many of the same needs, not least given the likely impact of Brexit should we be unfortunate enough to suffer the Prime Minister’s resolve to leave without the deal that he purports to be pursuing.